cseanburns/journal-issues/manuscript.md

 of search results over the course of a year of searching because of likely changes to the bibliographic records.
 In the print-era,
-these records were largely static.
+these records were largely fixed.
+Because many journals,
+especially those that continue to print hard copy, try to have it both ways (print and digital workflows), the result is overcomplicated searching.
 This kind of complication is strictly the result of cross-walking a print-based workflow onto a digital-based workflow.